Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **objectApiName**: any: The Salesforce Service Cloud object API name.
 Type: string (or Expression with resultType string).

+## SalesforceServiceCloudV2LinkedServiceTypeProperties
+### Properties
+* **apiVersion**: any: The Salesforce API version used in ADF.
+The version must be larger than or equal to 47.0 which is required by Salesforce BULK API 2.0.
+Type: string (or Expression with resultType string).
+* **authenticationType**: any: The authentication type to be used to connect to the Salesforce.
+Currently, we only support OAuth2ClientCredentials, it is also the default value
+* **clientId**: any: The client Id for OAuth 2.0 Client Credentials Flow authentication of the Salesforce instance.
+Type: string (or Expression with resultType string).
+* **clientSecret**: [SecretBase](#secretbase): The client secret for OAuth 2.0 Client Credentials Flow authentication of the Salesforce instance.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
+Credentials are encrypted using the integration runtime credential manager.
+Type: string.
+* **environmentUrl**: any: The URL of Salesforce Service Cloud instance.
+For example, 'https://[domain].my.salesforce.com'.
+Type: string (or Expression with resultType string).

+## SalesforceServiceCloudV2ObjectDatasetTypeProperties
+### Properties
+* **objectApiName**: any: The Salesforce Service Cloud V2 object API name.
+Type: string (or Expression with resultType string).
+* **reportId**: any: The Salesforce Service Cloud V2 reportId.
+Type: string (or Expression with resultType string).

+## SalesforceV2LinkedServiceTypeProperties
+### Properties
+* **apiVersion**: any: The Salesforce API version used in ADF.
+The version must be larger than or equal to 47.0 which is required by Salesforce BULK API 2.0.
+Type: string (or Expression with resultType string).
+* **authenticationType**: any: The authentication type to be used to connect to the Salesforce.
+Currently, we only support OAuth2ClientCredentials, it is also the default value
+* **clientId**: any: The client Id for OAuth 2.0 Client Credentials Flow authentication of the Salesforce instance.
+Type: string (or Expression with resultType string).
+* **clientSecret**: [SecretBase](#secretbase): The client secret for OAuth 2.0 Client Credentials Flow authentication of the Salesforce instance.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
+Credentials are encrypted using the integration runtime credential manager.
+Type: string.
+* **environmentUrl**: any: The URL of Salesforce instance.
+For example, 'https://[domain].my.salesforce.com'.
+Type: string (or Expression with resultType string).

+## SalesforceV2ObjectDatasetTypeProperties
+### Properties
+* **objectApiName**: any: The Salesforce V2 object API name.
+Type: string (or Expression with resultType string).
+* **reportId**: any: The Salesforce V2 report Id.
+Type: string (or Expression with resultType string).

 ## SapBWLinkedServiceTypeProperties
 ### Properties
 * **clientId**: any (Required): Client ID of the client on the BW system.
 (Usually a three-digit decimal number represented as a string) Type: string (or Expression with resultType string).